danzeng8/TopoSimplifier/README.md

 	TopoSimplifier input/ output/

+For examples to try, see the examples section of our ['project page'](https://danzeng8.github.io/topo-simplifier/#examples)

-Read on for discussion about other parameters.
+Read on for discussion about other (optional) parameters.

 ## Visualization of input and output